-- For metropolitan areas at the MSA or HMFA level. - For the four Census Regions (to be used for those metropolitan areas that are not covered by a CPI city-survey and non-metropolitan areas).
+- For metropolitan areas at the MSA or HMFA level, and counties that are currently designated as nonmetropolitan, but are part of the metropolitan area defined in the local CPI survey. - For the four Census regions (to be used for those metropolitan areas that are not covered by a CPI metropolitan survey, and non-metropolitan areas).

-AAFs use the same OMB metropolitan area definitions, as revised by HUD, that are used for the FY 2020 FMRs.
+AAFs use the same Office of Management and Budget (OMB) metropolitan area definitions, as revised by HUD, that are used for the FY 2023 FMRs.